Global Information Security Policy

 • Representatives of the main functions of the Organisation impacted by Information and Cyber Security issues.

-In addition, the status of Information and Cyber Security risks, significant events and updates on Information Security strategy are periodically reported to the following committees:
+In addition, Information Security function reports the status of Information and Cyber Security risks, significant events and updates on Information Security strategy to the following committees:

 • Operational Risk Committee;